Written by Roxci Bevis, DRBIPA Program Coordinator – June 22, 2020

 Play nature music or sounds while getting work done at home, it can make a difference.
 Add an indoor water feature, big or small, for an instant feeling of being surrounded by the sounds of nature.
 Wind chimes outside a window also remind us that nature is always out there waiting for us.

 Use earthy ingredients like mushrooms when cooking at home for a sense of the forest in each bite.
-Even better, cook with foraged edible plants like fiddleheads and berries to feel one with nature and all it offers.
-Shopping in the local section at the store or at the farmers market can introduce us to some new locally sourced foods.
+Even better, cook with foraged edible plants like fiddleheads and salmonberries to feel one with nature and all it offers.
+Shopping in the local section at the store or at the farmers market can also help introduce some new locally sourced foods into our diets.

-These are just a few of the ways to bring small doses of nature indoors to positively influence our mood and health.
-If you’re feeling stuck at home because of the pandemic or can’t get outside often enough to enjoy our natural green spaces there is still lots that can be done to bring our natural world in.
+These are just a few of the ways to bring small doses of nature indoors to positively influence mood and health.
+If you’re feeling stuck at home because of the pandemic or can’t get outside often enough to enjoy our natural green spaces there is still a lot that can be done to bring our natural world in.